stepanenko/stepanenko/quotes.md

 > The function of good software is to make the complex appear to be simple. --GRADY BOOCH

 > It comes from saying no to 1,000 things to make sure we don't get on the wrong track or try to do too much. --STEVE JOBS

+> A person without data is just another person with an opinion.

+> Get out of the way of your developers or lose them to someone who will. --ADRIAN COCKCROFT

+> Most managers may defend the schedule and requirements with passion; but that’s their job.
+It’s your job to defend the code with equal passion. --ROBERT C. MARTIN

+> You cannot manage that which you cannot measure. --JIM BARKSDALE

+> The first step of any project is to grossly underestimate its complexity and difficulty. --NICOLL HUNT

+> You won't get anything done by planning. --KARL PILKINGTON

+> Better train people and risk they leave — than do nothing and risk they stay.

+> Workaholics aren't heroes.
+They don't save the day, they just use it up.
+The real hero is one who figured out a faster way to get things done. --37SIGNALS